 Cache

-We use Caching to speed up reading from memory.
+Caching enables us to speed up reads from Computer Memory.
 However, there are two questions:

 • How do we know if a data item is in the cache?